Economic and Political Overview

 Main Sectors of Industry

 Mozambique is rich in natural resources and produces a large variety of agricultural products.
-It benefits from huge offshore gas fields discovered in 2010, which could turn the country into one of the main LNG producers in sub-Saharan Africa.
-It also has significant coal reserves and hydroelectric potential, and possesses the world’s largest reserves of tantalite.
-It is the 14th largest producer of cassava and a major producer of oilseeds (FAO, 2021).
-Although agriculture employs 70% of the country's active population, it represents only 27.5% of GDP (World Bank, 2021).
+It has significant coal and gas reserves and hydroelectric potential, and possesses the world’s largest reserves of tantalite.
+It is among the largest producers of cassava and oilseeds (FAO).
+Although agriculture employs 70% of the country's active population, it represents 26.5% of GDP (World Bank, latest data available).
 Most agricultural production comes from family farms, but the sector is particularly vulnerable to natural disasters such as droughts and floods.
-The main crops in the country are corn, cassava, beans, rice and a variety of vegetables and oilseeds.
+The main crops in the country are corn, cassava, beans, rice, and a variety of vegetables and oilseeds.

-Mozambique’s natural resources include recently discovered gas and coal, high-quality iron ore, gold, bauxite, graphite, marble and the rare mineral tantalite.
-The manufacturing sector is still weak, and is dominated by the production of the Mozal aluminium smelter.
-Overall, the industrial sector contributes to 21.9% of the country's GDP and employs 9% of the active population.
+Mozambique’s natural resources include recently discovered gas and coal, high-quality iron ore, gold, bauxite, graphite, marble, and the rare mineral tantalite.
+The mining sector holds substantial potential for revenue generation and foreign investment.
+The manufacturing sector is still weak (9% of GDP) and is dominated by the production of the Mozal aluminium smelter.
+Overall, the industrial sector contributes to 22.8% of the country's GDP and employs 9% of the active population.

-The service sector represents 40.1% of GDP, and accounts for more than one fifth of total employment (21%).
+The service sector represents 40.6% of GDP and accounts for more than one-fifth of total employment (21%).
 Tourism is the main industry, although it is still performing well below its potential.
 In addition to expanding financial services, the tertiary sector has a growing number of micro-scale retail businesses.
+The banking sector is primarily controlled by foreign-owned financial institutions, with 19 commercial banks among the total of 40 financial institutions.
+The major players include Millennium BIM (with Portuguese and Mozambican shareholders), BCI (with Portuguese and Mozambican shareholders), and Standard Bank (with South African shareholders).
+Together, these three banks account for over 70% of all financial assets, including deposits and loans.

 Breakdown of Economic Activity By Sector Agriculture Industry Services